damnguychen/projecteuler/README.md

-# projecteuler
+# Algorithm Practice
-My solution of coding problems on Project Euler: https://projecteuler.net/archives
+Here are some of my practice to solve problems via algorithms.